robokeys/automoton-tags/SPEC.md

 -   Tag changes should be reviewed in PRs.

--   PuzzlePins tags—especially 🧩 tags—are not just comments; they are
+-   Robokeytags tags—especially 🧩 tags—are not just comments; they are
     structured metadata with functional impact on tooling and automation.
 As such, they should be treated as first-class citizens in the codebase.